wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 *Friends, family, food, adventure, hikes, chilling, and everything else that's good in life*.

+<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/3740974511/embed/67ad7d011f9e77de2465e526d0d190969991a48a'></iframe>

 ---

 ## Day 6: Castelvecchio di Rocca Barbena - Celle

+<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/3755275045/embed/bf3c7d1d7ad0e0fac00fda17adb6a3a6af2987dc'></iframe>

 - Our quick pit stop in Castelvecchio turned into a week of pure joy and recovery, both mentally and physically.
-Still, we managed to get in a 87 km ride with 2300+ meters of elevation for Will's birthday, togehter with Michele.
+Still, we managed to get in a 87 km ride with 2300+ meters of elevation for Will's birthday, together with Michele.
 - We descended towards Celle passing through Balestrino and Capo Noli
 - We arrived in Celle for lunch and for a swim - chilling with Nonna

 ## Day 7: Celle - Genova

+<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/3769696926/embed/e0e068834a87787ae4877a6d71db0d9626585c1e'></iframe>

 - Nice ride for the first half on the cycling way next to the sea and then some traffic dodging
-- With the end in sight, we raced through traffic to get to Francesco's home town and finish the journey (actually, only half of it)
+- With the end in sight, we raced through traffic to get to Francesco's home town and finish the journey (actually, only half of it